What are Orange Certificates?

 • The ISTA authorized sampler verifies that the lot information is correct and that the lot complies with ISTA rules and sampling guidelines.
 The seed is then sampled.

-• Custody of the sample must be under control of the lab (via the ISTA authorized sampler) until the sample is received at the lab.
+• Custody of the sample must be under control of the Lab (via the ISTA authorized sampler) until the sample is received at the Lab.

-• The lab tests the seed using the ISTA Rules.
+• The Lab tests the seed using the ISTA Rules.

-• The lab issues the Orange Certificate.
+• The Lab issues the Orange Certificate.
 Certificates are mailed unless a customer requests to pick them up in person.
 Certificates may only be given to the person listed on the certificate or an authorized company representative.
 You may be asked to provide identification.

 Special points of consideration

-• Only tests for which the lab is accredited, or tests not in the ISTA Rules (must be accompanied by at least one test that is in the rules), can be reported on an ISTA certificate.
+• Only tests for which the Lab is accredited, or tests not in the ISTA Rules (must be accompanied by at least one test that is in the rules), can be reported on an ISTA certificate.

 • If you want the following information on your certificate, you have to request it: